Axheladini/Link-Monitoring/README.md

 # LinkMonitoring

 Automated tool for monitoring important links for any website or web App.
 Current version is available only for windows machines.
-I have a plab to convert it for Linux and Mac but as usual it will take some time :)
+I have a plan to convert it for Linux and Mac but as usual it will take some time :)

 This is my first tool build with Python.
 If anyone finds any issues or a way to optimise the code feel free to comment and  contribute.